-When people learn that I am a piano teacher, the number one thing I always hear is, “Oh I wish I had learned to play piano when I was young.”
+When people learn that I am a piano teacher, the number one thing I always hear is, “Oh I wish I had learned to play the piano when I was young.”
 My response is always the same, “Well, it isn’t too late!
 Why not do it now?”

 Adults commonly assume that music is something one must learn as a child and grow up with the knowledge.
 Perhaps this is due to lack of time or budgeting money for family needs.
 However, what I’d like to address here is the misconception that as adults, we’ve missed the prime time to learn such a valuable and beautiful life skill.
 When I say it’s never too late, I really mean it’s NEVER too late to learn music.
 (Or even to restart piano lessons for those of you who quit their lessons early on and regret it.)
 I’d like to share some reasons why I believe this so strongly, and possibly impart some tips for the adult student.